Nathanchukss/Nathan-Nwaokocha/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------
 - **Cybersecurity**
 - **Backend Development:** Proficient in Python with hands-on experience using frameworks like Django and FastAPI
-- **AI:** Currently exploring AI to expand my technical toolkit for future projects.
+- **AI:** Currently exploring AI to expand my technical toolkit for future opportunities.
-- **Machine Learning:** Currently exploring machine learning to expand my technical toolkit for future projects.
+- **Machine Learning:** Currently exploring machine learning to expand my technical toolkit for future opportunities.

 🌟 Current Projects In Progress
 --------------------------------------------------------------------------------------------------------------------------------------------------------